abskmj/notes/content/posts/github/actions/backup-repo.md

 > **IMPORTANT** - Remember to check `Write access allowed` option while adding the key

 ## Github (Private Key)
-Add a secret by navigating to `Repository > Settings > Secrets > New Secret`.
+Add a secret by navigating to `Repository > Settings > Repository > Secrets > New Secret`.
 Fill the contents of the private key and name as `GITLAB_SSH_KEY`.
 Details at [docs.github.com](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).